buildfarm/buildfarm/_site/docs/develop.md

 ## Developer Information

-The recommended solution for deploying a complete dev enviornment is to use [tilt](https://tilt.dev/).
+The recommended solution for deploying a complete dev environment is to use [tilt](https://tilt.dev/).
 Go to the root of the repo and run `tilt up`.

 Below is information for running services directly.